 Brimham Rocks car park, grid ref SE206650

 Section 1 (SE 2085 6458 / 54.0766, -1.6827) Brimham Rocks to Riva Hill Farm (1.5 km / 0.9 miles) From the Brimham Rocks car park, go down the road you came in on, but before reaching the public road turn right down the track marked Private Road to Druids Cave farm.
-After about 75 m - and just before the track passes between a gap in a wall with a National Trust boundary marker - there’s a footpath to your left.
+After about 50m - and just before the track passes between a gap in a wall with a National Trust boundary marker - there’s a footpath to your left.
 Take this path and then immediately the left fork to continue to the road.
-Cross the road and take the footpath signposted Nidderdale Way.
-Follow this path for about 1 km to a stile at the boundary of Brimham Rocks.
-Over the stile and continue straight on for another 200m or so, then through a gate passing the track to Riva Hill Farm on the left.
-About 30 paces further on look out for a rusty brown gate on the right.
+Cross straight over the road to the footpath opposite.
+Follow the path for about 1 km to a stile at the boundary of Brimham Rocks.
+Over the stile and continue straight on for another 200m or so, then through a gate to a farm track.
+Continue straight ahead for about 30 paces to a rusty brown gate on your right.

-Section 3 (SE 2237 6362 / 54.0681 -1.6596) Shepherd’s Hill Farm to Warsill Parish Hall (2.4 km / 1.5 miles) Cross the stile and turn right along the bridleway (Nidderdale Way).
+Section 3 (SE 2237 6362 / 54.0681 -1.6596) Shepherd’s Hill Farm to Warsill Parish Hall (2.4 km / 1.5 miles) Cross the stile and turn right along the bridleway.
 Continue until you reach the road.
-Turn left then immediately left again on to the farm track signposted Public Bridle-way / Nidderdale Way / Shaw Mills.
-Follow the track through Brimham Lodge Farm, then through a wooded area and continuing straight on uphill signposted Park House / Warsill.
-After passing Park House Farm continue up the slope and just before the brow of the hill take the footpath on the right through a gate.
-Follow the footpath, passing first some small lakes on your right and then a couple of hundred metres or so further on past houses on your left.
-After another 100 m and immediately after a landscaped lake on your left, take the left fork Public Bridleway between some houses up to the road at Warsill Parish Hall.
+Turn left then immediately left again on to the farm track signposted Public Bridleway / Nidderdale Way / Shaw Mills.
+Follow the track through Brimham Lodge Farm, then through a wooded area and continuing straight on - signposted Park House / Warsill.
+After passing Park House Farm on your left continue up the slope, and just before the farm gate ahead take the bridleway on the right.
+Follow the bridleway, passing some small lakes on your right and then a couple of hundred metres or so further on past a farm on your left.
+After another 100 m and immediately after a landscaped lake on your left, take the left fork Public Bridleway between some houses and on up to the road at Warsill Parish Hall.